learn-co-curriculum/dsc-measures-of-dispersion/README.md

 $$\large \dfrac{1}{n}\sum^n_{i=1}\left|(x_i-\bar x)\right| $$

 The advantage here is that the average absolute deviation yields one number to describe dispersion.
-To illustrate this consider this example: In a group of four people, two people earn 50K USD a year and two earn 60K USD a year.
+To illustrate this, consider this example: In a group of four people, two people earn 50K USD a year and two earn 60K USD a year.
 The mean of the data set is 55K USD.
 The absolute deviations are:

 > $ \left|50 - 55\right| = 5 $
 > $ \left|50 - 55\right| = 5 $